 Not only that–it is so EASY!
-You just layer the ingredients into the breadmaker and in a few hours you have the fragrant aroma of freshly baked bread wafting through your house.
+You just layer the ingredients into the breadmaker.
+In a few hours you have the fragrant aroma of freshly baked bread wafting through your house.
 That heavenly smell is enough to do me in every time.

 I made this delicious Pesto Bread to give away to a family last week but we have had this recipe many times.
 I usually end up using dried herbs but if you grow your own herbs that would make this bread even more special.
 Using a high quality parmesan cheese also will improve the flavors tremendously.

 This recipe is great to serve with chili or Italian dishes, too.
 Spread lots of butter on thick slabs of bread and you’ll be in seventh heaven!
 Sprinkle with garlic salt, parsley, and some more parmesan cheese and toast in the oven and you will have an incredible feast!

-This wonderful bread is great for dinner.
+This hearty bread is great for dinner.

 Here’s what I did.

 Place hot water in the bread canister.
 Add olive oil, parsley, parmesan cheese, basil, minced garlic, salt and sugar.